influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 <!-- v1 SAMPLE CODE -->

+The InfluxDB v1 API `/write` endpoint works with InfluxDB 1.x client libraries and the Telegraf v1 Output Plugin.

-InfluxDB 1.x compatibility endpoints that work with InfluxDB 1.x client libraries and third-party integrations like [Grafana](https://grafana.com) and others.
+The InfluxDB v1 API `/query` endpoint uses SQL and works with Flight SQL libraries and plugins, and third-party integrations like [Grafana](https://grafana.com).

 <a class="btn" href="/influxdb/cloud-dedicated/api/v1/">View full v1 API documentation</a>